 Pure data programs use powerful algorithms that can parse through your data – but you have to write code and understand the statistical output.
 To be able to use these tools properly, you need to have someone on your team with a data science background.

 This type of customer analytics software is certainly valuable: it enables you to do deep and insightful customer analysis.
 However, the barrier to use is high.
 You’ll need a data scientist to structure your data, write the necessary code to power your models and analyze the program’s statistical output.

 For most marketing professionals, such a statistics-heavy tool isn’t ideal.
 The best customer analytics software for most marketers will have advanced analytical models built into the platform already and thus require far less specialized knowledge to operate them.
 Rather than having to program the type of analysis you’re looking for yourself, you can simply connect your data and have insightful customer analysis provided to you.
 You won’t have to spend hours digging around a database every month to understand your customers’ behaviors and patterns.

 In other words, do you want a tool you can use to perform advanced analytics on your data?
 Or do you want a tool that uses advanced analytics to provide you with insight on your customers and products?

 Before selecting customer analytics software, assess your team’s strengths in order to understand which system makes sense for you.

-Is it optimised for marketing purposes?
+Is it optimized for marketing purposes?

 Different types of customer analytics software can help you accomplish different goals.
 For marketers, the best choice is one tailored explicitly to marketing teams.

 This usually means a customer data platform.
 Many of these programs will be pre-built and require no statistical background.
-They will also have a range of specialised features that can make your job easier.
+They will also have a range of specialized features that can make your job easier.